andderan/PCIP_Project/Front End/Readme.md

 -   *Code Academy*: [Learn ReactJS](https://www.codecademy.com/learn/react-101)
 -   *Tutorial provided from the* [*ReactJS website*](https://reactjs.org/tutorial/tutorial.html)
 -   *Egghead_io* [videos on ReactJS](https://egghead.io/courses/the-beginner-s-guide-to-react)

-**React Concepts, you'll need for this bootcamp**

-**Note:** You _do not_ need to go through all of these, just start to get familiar enough with React-specific concepts to complete this assignment, particularly the following:

 *React Basics*
 - ReactDOM - https://reactjs.org/docs/react-dom.html